ilikerice123/puzzle/README.md

 5. Then, we know, given the current puzzle state, we can apply updates with id: 7, 8, 9
 6. Now we are caught up and in sync with the server's view of the puzzle.

+## Puzzle Pieces

+When the user uploads a picture, the picture is stored under the `images/<uuid>` under the name `original.jpeg`, and a smaller version scaled to 200px is also stored as `preview.jpeg`.
+When the user specifies a height and a width, we process the original image, to create a bunch of smaller images under the same directory like `original_<Y>_<X>.jpeg`.
+Everything under the `images/<uuid>` is served statically from `GET /api/images/<uuid>/...`, so the front end will know that piece (3, 4) from puzzle `id1234` looks like the image from `/api/images/id1234/original_3_4.jpeg`.

 ## Small Demo
 ![Demo](assets/basicdemo.gif)]